ohcnetwork/docs/docs/care/apps/scribe/index.md

 * `formDetails.ts`: Contains the metadata and schema of form fields that can be auto-filled using the Scribe feature.
 * `useSegmentedRecorder.ts`: A custom hook that manages voice recording, including starting, stopping, and segmenting the audio as it's recorded.

-The state of the Scribe component is managed using local state hooks like `useState` and external state management using Redux for asynchronous actions and API interactions.
+The state of the Scribe component is managed using local state hooks like `useState` and external state management with API interactions.

 ### Event Handlers